CORONA DIAMANTATA PER CAROTATRICE

 Finally, I'll let you in on a secret about used diamond crowns: They can often be refilled.

-In fact, Nord SRL offers a truly important service: if you have a used and finished diamond crown, it is possible to regenerate it with new diamond sectors.
+Nord SRL offers a truly important service: if you have a used and finished diamond crown, it is possible to regenerate it with new diamond segments.

 This service can save you up to 20%.

-If you need more information, do not hesitate to contact us at sales@lanordsrl.it or via the Whatsapp chat on this website.
+If you need further information, please feel free to contact us at sales@lanordsrl.it or via the WhatsApp chat on this website.